KenBigelow/UBC-Spack-Workshop/index.rst

 and ``gcc@8.4.0``.

 Installing gcc/8.4.0 did take 1h 27m total as you can see above.
 I did not use a build cache.
-Lets use a build cache and see how long it takes.
+Let's use a build cache and see how long it takes.

 .. code-block:: console